-This article simplifies what the erstwhile Bombay Stock Exchange is, how it functions, its significance, the differences between BSE and NSE, and its role in the Indian economy.
+This article simplifies what the erstwhile Bombay Stock Exchange is, how it functions, its significance, the differences between BSE and NSE, its role in the Indian economy, and the common question, “Which is better: NSE or BSE?”

 - What is Bombay Stock Exchange (BSE)?